A stratification of moduli of arbitrarily singular curves: Equinormalized curves of fixed conductance

 \begin{theorem} The natural map

-forgetting the subscheme $Z$ is an equivalence of fibered categories over $S$.
-In particular, $\EE^{\delta,\delta'}_{g,n}$ is an algebraic stack. \end{theorem} \begin{proof} To obtain an inverse, we reconstruct the subscheme $Z$ from the conductor ideal.
+forgetting the subscheme $Z$ is an equivalence of fibered categories.
+In particular, $\EE^{\delta,c}_{g,n}$ is an algebraic stack, with a separated, representable morphism to $\moduli^\delta_{g,n}$. \end{theorem} \begin{proof} To obtain an inverse, we reconstruct the subscheme $Z$ from the conductor ideal.